EELLOOII/json-response-standard/README.md

 ### 🛠️ Local CI Testing

-You can run the same tests locally:
+You can run the same tests locally that run in CI:

 ```bash
 # Run all tests (same as CI)